Signs of Labour

-If you are late in your last trimester of pregnancy, you are probably eagerly awaiting a sign that labour has begun or is imminent.
-So what might you notice in early labour?
-Be sure to read our list below if you’d like to know what the signs of labour are.
-Some women may have none of these things happen and should discuss a plan of action when you reach 42 weeks.
-A full term pregnancy is 38-42 weeks and remember, only 3-5% of babies are born on their due date!
+Some women may have none of these things happen and should discuss a plan of action when they reach 42 weeks.
+A full term pregnancy lasts for 38-42 weeks and remember, only 3-5% of babies are born on their due date!

 Early Labour Sign #1 – Spontaneous Rupture of Membranes (SROM)